Utah Muslim leader blocked from flying returns to US home

-SALT LAKE CITY (AP) — A Utah Muslim leader who finally returned home Sunday after being barred from flying to the U.S. last week will push forward with a lawsuit that brought attention to his case to ensure he is afforded free reign of travel in the future, his attorney said Monday.
+SALT LAKE CITY (AP) — A Utah Muslim leader who finally returned home after being barred from flying to the U.S. last week will push forward with a lawsuit that brought attention to his case to ensure he is afforded free reign of travel in the future, his lead attorney said Monday.

 Imam Yussuf Abdi, a U.S. citizen, and his attorneys believe his name is on a government no-fly list where he doesn’t belong, lawyer Jim McConkie said.

 In a lawsuit filed Friday, they argued he has no criminal record or reason to be on the no-fly list and demanded he be allowed to fly home.
-That happened after McConkie and his team of lawyers received help from federal prosecutors in Utah who intervened on his behalf, he said.
+That happened Sunday after McConkie and his team of lawyers received help from federal prosecutors in Utah who intervened on his behalf, McConkie said.

 Abdi was greeted by about 100 cheering supporters when he arrived.
 Abdi had gone to Kenya to bring back his wife and five children, who had been waiting on their visas to be approved.
 He is the imam of Salt Lake City’s Madina Masjid Islamic Center.